dnewcome/ic-blaster/readme.md

 pages and store the data as JSON, which could be queried and printed to the console using node.js.

-# original IC data directory
+# Original GIICM data directory
 http://www.kingswood-consulting.co.uk/giicm/

 # Installing